PascalSpino/PADM_project/README.md

 **3. You can also mention any challenges you faced and things that you tried irrespective of whether they worked or not**

-There are several versions of PDDL and the syntax varies slightly between them.
-We focused primarily on PDDL 2.1 but suspected that we would later have to make significant modifications in order for our .pddl files to be parsed successfully.
+- There are several versions of PDDL and the syntax varies slightly between them.
+We focused primarily on PDDL 2.1 but suspected that we would later have to make some modifications in order for our .pddl files to be parsed successfully.
 At first, we tried to craft our predicates with objects for the drawer, countertop, gripper, spam can, sugar box, etc. Ultimately, we instead reduced our set of objects to just the spam can and sugar box, and crafted predicates to describe the drawer state and object locations without additional objects.
+- Choosing to orient our predicates around the spam can and sugar box objects led us to heavily use negations of predicates in both our `domain.pddl` and `problem.pddl` files.
+This would have been fine theoretically, but having many negations sometimes made it more diffucult to debug the logic before we got our activity planner working.
+Ultimately we made a handful of changes, including only having positive initial predicates, only having positive goals, and including a couple pairs of predicates that represented opposite states for specific items (i.e. `drawer_open` and `drawer_closed`, as well as `robot_close_to_counter` and `robot_far_from_counter`).
+Using a couple paired predicates made our `.pddl` files slightly less consise, but a bit easier to debug and understand.

 ### Results